ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/examples.rst

   if trap is None:  Test(self).interrupt("trap expected not received")

-.. note :: An example is available in the `` / Samples / Tests_Adapters / 18_SNMP.tsx`` test samples.
+.. note :: An example is available in the ``/Samples/Tests_Adapters/18_SNMP.tsx`` test samples.

 FTP adapter (s)
 --------------

-The `` FTP`` adapter allows you to connect to remote servers and supports the following functions:
+The ``FTP`` adapter allows you to connect to remote servers and supports the following functions:
   - TLS connection
   - Download or recover files or directories
   - Add / delete and rename files or directories